LearnWeb3DAO/Senior-Track/L8-Denial-of-Service.md

 ![image](https://user-images.githubusercontent.com/16539849/174761638-cf7c28d6-f654-4f5b-8fab-569ddc968941.png)

 A Denial of Service (DOS) attack is a type of attack that is designed to disable, shut down, or disrupt a network, website, or service.
 Essentially it means that the attacker somehow can prevent regular users from accessing the network, website, or service therefore denying them service.
-This is a very common attack which we all know about in web2 as well but today we will try to immitate a Denial of Service attack on a smart contract
+This is a very common attack which we all know about in web2 as well but today we will try to imitate a Denial of Service attack on a smart contract

 <Quiz questionId="545bcf50-01b7-43c6-9abd-d76200651f1c" />
 <Quiz questionId="2273400b-2667-4462-a6e1-2076fa078f50" />